w3f/polkadot-wiki/docs/kusama-claims.md

 <img src="/img/kusama/polkawallet-create-account.jpg" width=50% />

-3. Name your account and make a strong password, make sure to write it down in another place, then click `Save`.
+3. Name your account and make a strong password, make sure to write it down in another place, then click "Save".

 4. You will be asked to confirm your seed phrase - this is to make sure you have copied it somewhere safe.

-5. Click on the pink QR Code symbol and select `Copy address` to copy your address to clipboard.
+5. Click on the pink QR Code symbol and select "Copy address" to copy your address to clipboard.

 <img src="/img/kusama/polkawallet-accounts-page.jpg" width=50% />
 <img src="/img/kusama/polkawallet-copy-address.jpg" width=50% />